wyiduo/Space_Fighters/README.md

 ### If you are using an older version of Windows, you will need .NET Framework 4.5 (or higher) to run Space Fighters.

+&nbsp;

+THIS SOFTWARE CONTAINS COPYRIGHTED ASSETS THAT I DO NOT OWN THE COPYRIGHT TO.

+DO NOT DISTRIBUTE.

 ---

 Space Fighters is a 1-2 player arcade game that borrows gameplay elements from the widely-acclaimed Pong arcade game.
 Space Fighters adds on to the Pong formula by adding horizontal movement and by having players dodge projectiles instead of catching them.